Skip to main content

 Treatment Option Overview

-There are different types of treatment for patients with lip and oral cavity cancer.
+There are different types of treatment for people with lip and oral cavity cancer.

 Surgery

 Surgery (removing the cancer in an operation) is a common treatment for all stages of lip and oral cavity cancer.
-Surgery may include the following:
+Surgery may include:

-• Wide local excision: Removal of the cancer and some of the healthy tissue around it.
+• Wide local excision is the removal of the cancer and some of the healthy tissue around it.
 If cancer has spread into bone, surgery may include removal of the involved bone tissue.

-• Neck dissection: Removal of lymph nodes and other tissues in the neck.
+• Neck dissection is the removal of lymph nodes and other tissues in the neck.
 This is done when cancer may have spread from the lip and oral cavity.

-• Plastic surgery: An operation that restores or improves the appearance of parts of the body.
+• Plastic surgery is an operation that restores or improves the appearance of parts of the body.
 Dental implants, a skin graft, or other plastic surgery may be needed to repair parts of the mouth, throat, or neck after removal of large tumors.

 After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.